pandeaditya/Conqueror/README.md

 Conqueror
 =========

-A powerful chess engine which beats Chess Titan level 10.
+A chess engine written in C++.
 It currently implements hybrid board representation, alphabeta pruning, quiescence search, static evaluation, legal move generator, iterative deepening, MVV/LVA move reordering, makemove, unmakemove and uci move representation standard, tapered evaluation.
 Elostat gives the current version an ELO of 2100 measured over 50 games.
 The binary released supports UCI and can be used with any UCI supporting GUI.
-However I suggest using Arena GUI (get the latest version from http://www.playwitharena.com/).
+However, I suggest using Arena GUI (get the latest version from http://www.playwitharena.com/) or latest Winboard(http://www.open-aurec.com/wbforum/viewtopic.php?t=51528).

 Installation With Arena
 =======================